Lafayette Regional Xpressway

 The Lafayette Regional Xpressway (LRX) is a planned controlled-access toll road in Lafayette Parish, Louisiana.
 The LRX has also been termed the Lafayette Loop.
-It will provide an alternative highway for north-south traffic bypassing the City of Lafayette's urban core.
+It will provide an alternative highway for north–south traffic bypassing the City of Lafayette's urban core.
 The expressway is being planned by the Lafayette Metropolitan Expressway Commission.
 The LRX will connect I-49 north of Lafayette near the city of Carencro, Louisiana, I-10 west of Lafayette near the cities of Scott, Louisiana and Duson, Louisiana, and U.S. 90 south of the city of Lafayette near the city of Youngsville, Louisiana.
 The proposed roadway will initially be four lanes, but will be designed to accommodate future expansion to six lanes.
-The final LRX length will be between 27 and 36 mi in length, and cost between $1 to $1.3 billion (2009 cost estimate).
+The final LRX length will be between 27 and 36 mi in length.
 Construction may follow a phased approach with the roadway south of I-10 given first priority.

+Following a draft issued in December 2018, a combined LRX Tier 1 Final Environmental Impact Statement and Record of Decision was issued by the Louisiana Department of Transportation and Development in December 2022 and signed by the Federal Highway Administration in February 2023.

+The ROD concluded that the no-build alternative "does not meet the purpose and need of the project as it does not provide the north-south capacity increase through the region."

+Preliminary cost estimates were prepared as a part of the Tier 1 EIS.
+Estimated costs in 2017 dollars for a potential alignment within a southern corridor alternative range between $383,000,000 and $496,000,000, and between $268,000,000 and $435,000,000 for a northern corridor alternative.